Classic Motorcycle Build

 Introduced in 1934, the Sport Scout featured stylish flared fenders and Indian Motorcycle script logo with war-bonnet graphics on the sides of the fuel tank.
 A lighter, two-piece frame had front and rear halves bolted to each other, and also at the top and bottom of the engine.
 Improved carburation and alloy cylinder heads boosted performance.

-Indian Wins First Daytona 200
+Indian Wins Inagural Daytona 200

 Despite falling twice during the race, factory rider Ed Kretz won the first Daytona 200 on a modified Indian Sport Scout in 1937.
 At that time, the 200 miles included running on both sand and paved highway.